lovejzzz/TonePuzzle/README.md

-# Sequence Puzzle - Music Training Game
+# Tone Puzzle - Music Training Game

-A web-based music training game that helps users practice melodic pattern recognition and transposition skills.
+A web-based music training game that helps users practice melodic pattern recognition and transposition skills through an intuitive, visually appealing interface.

 ## Features

 - **Synthesized Rhodes Piano**: Uses the Web Audio API to create realistic Rhodes electric piano sounds without requiring audio samples.
-- **Visual and Ear Training Modes**: Practice both reading and hearing melodic patterns.
+- **Visual and Ear Modes**: Practice both reading and hearing melodic patterns with mode-specific interface optimizations.
+- **Dark Theme**: Enhanced Ear Mode with a dark theme for better focus and reduced eye strain.
 - **Sequence Transposition**: Learn to transpose melodic patterns to different starting notes.
 - **Adjustable Piano Volume**: Control the volume/intensity of the piano sounds.
 - **Responsive Design**: Works on desktop and mobile devices.
+- **Intuitive UI/UX**: Carefully designed interface with consistent styling and smooth transitions.

 ## How to Play

 1. Click the "Start Game" button to begin.
+2. Use the toggle switch in the header to select between Visual Mode and Ear Mode.
-2. In Visual Mode, you'll see the original sequence displayed at the top.
+3. In Visual Mode, you'll see the original sequence displayed at the top.
+4. In Ear Mode (dark theme), you'll hear the sequence instead of seeing it.
-3. Play the sequence on the piano, transposed to start from the given starting note.
+5. Play the sequence on the piano, transposed to start from the highlighted starting note.
-4. In Ear Training Mode, you'll hear the sequence instead of seeing it.
-5. You can replay the sequence up to 3 times in Ear Training Mode.
+6. You can replay the sequence up to 3 times in Ear Mode using the replay buttons.
-6. Score points for correct sequences and lose points for incorrect ones.
+7. Submit your answer to receive feedback and score points for correct sequences.

 ## Technical Details